victoriagopin/Final-Project-SoftAcademy/README.md

 # Final-Project-SoftAcademy
-This was my project for the end of the course HTML&amp;CSS at SoftAcademy
+This project was developed primarily using HTML and CSS, with minor implementations of Bootstrap and jQuery.
+It was created as the final project for my course at SoftAcademy, which focused on building foundational web development skills with an emphasis on HTML and CSS.

+To run the project, simply open index.html using Live Server.